CASI Level 1 Snowboard Instructor Internship, Full Season, Canada

-Upon completion of level 1 interns move into staff accomodation.
-Placement in staff accomodation is arranged before the course start date.
+Upon completion of level 1 interns move into staff accommodation.
+Placement in staff accommodation is arranged before the course start date.
 Staff accommodation is paid for by the intern on a bi-weekly basis once working for the sports school.

 Breakfast & evening meals

 Meals are included during the level 1 training period.

 At Panorama a meal card is provided worth $210 per week.
 Food & Drink can be purchased across resort restaurants - including the mini-market.

 At Sun Peaks breakfast and evening meals are provided 5 days a week.
 A hot & cold breakfast buffet is served each morning and evening meals are served across 4 restaurants in resort.

 Lift pass benefits include discounts in selected shops, restaurants and activities in resort.